xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_dnt.md

 pt_antlr
 ```
   - __Note 1:__ com.mentor.nucleus.bp.docgen will not be made OSS.
 It contains no real IP.
 However,
   it relies entirely on tools we will not make OSS or put into xtuml/editor: pre-builder, xtumlmc_build.exe, docgen.exe, xsltproc.
-It
-  also has build dependencies on the bp.mc* plug-ins and will not compile without them.
+It also has build dependencies on the bp.mc* plug-ins and will not compile without them.
-  - __Note 2:__ Many of the classes in this plug-in provide small utilities we use during development.
+  - __Note 2:__ Some of the classes in this plug-in provide small utilities we use during development.
   However, the Java Export Builder cannot be made OSS.
+Additionally, we don't want to move stuff to bp.utilities
+  that would make bp.utilities dependent on other parts of the tool.
+Other projects should depend on bp.utilities,
-Thus, we will keep this plug-in private to
+  not it on others.
+Thus, we will keep the bp.internal.tools plug-in private to contain MC-Java tools and
-  contain MC-Java tools and move all the rest of classes to the OSS plug-in bp.utilities.
+  carefully consider moving other classes to the OSS plug-in bp.utilities.
-  - __Note 3:__ the BridgePointCDTProjectWizard in the bp.cdt plug-in currently relies on some utility functions
-  in bp.mc.
-These functions shall be moved out of that plug-in so the OSS code will build.

 5.2  The OOAofOOA model in bp.core will be stripped of the following subsystems/packages
   (marked with X) before the project is posted to xtuml/editor:
 ```